California oil regulators delay health, safety rules again

 “Your leadership can deliver equitable and effective relief today," the letter says.

+The process is taking longer than expected because of “complex subject matter within and beyond our previous regulatory experience," David Shabazian, director of the California Department of Conservation, said in a statement.
+His department oversees CalGEM.

-Regulators “continue to work toward developing science-based health and safety regulations to protect communities and workers from the impacts of oil extraction activities," she said in an email.
+“We continue to work closely with our state partners and the public health experts panel to thoroughly examine and assess impacts across the board so that we develop the most well-informed, legally durable rule possible to protect communities and workers from the impacts of oil extraction activities," he said.

 Spokespeople for Newsom didn’t comment on whether he would communicate with regulators about the delay or respond to advocates’ call for him to take immediate action.